 (9) Bicycle racks shall be located on the business site, with a minimum capacity of seven bicycles.
 No locking mechanisms need to be provided.
 The racks shall be located/installed in such a manner that they do not interfere with or are not located in the public/street right-of-way and/or sidewalk area.

 F. Special design standards applicable to the D & E District.
-The following design standards shall be considered by the Planning Board or Zoning Board of Adjustment, as the case may be, at the time of site plan review in order to enhance the City's tourist economic base while creating an attractive and inviting pedestrian-scaled environment in the D & E Zoning District.
+The following design standards shall be considered by the Planning Board, as the case may be, at the time of site plan review in order to enhance the City's tourist economic base while creating an attractive and inviting pedestrian-scaled environment in the D & E Zoning District.
 Such standards shall apply to all development in this zoning district.
 While specific themeing for development in the D & E Zoning District is not recommended, designers are strongly encouraged to recognize the historic setting of North Wildwood as a seashore resort when designing the proposed development.
 It is required that the following regulations shall be treated as design elements for each new development subject to "c" variance relief or conditional use standards subject to "d" variance relief should requirements not be met.

 (1) The entirety of all building elevations fronting Olde New Jersey, New Jersey/Spruce, Walnut, Chestnut, 1st and/or or 2nd Avenue(s), regardless of building height, shall be considered a front yard and primary elevation, with facades and appurtenances treated accordingly.
 No exterior building wall shall have an uninterrupted horizontal run along a single plane for more than 25 linear feet, and no exterior building wall shall have an uninterrupted vertical run for more than 24 feet.
 The intent of this regulation may be achieved via structural or ornamental treatment.